 MG O’Shea has also been a prolific solo artist under the name Kinjac, an experimental electro rock project that has garnered press from outlets like Bandcamp Daily.
 Since 2009 he has released 6 full-length albums and a smattering of EPs, singles and remixes as Kinjac and he writes, plays every instrument, and handles all audio production entirely himself.

-MG O’Shea is very involved in politics and ran for Congress in 2020, becoming the first millennial to be on the NC-11 Democratic Party primary ballot, and is currently running for Chair of the NC-11 Democratic Party Executive Committee.
+MG O’Shea is very involved in politics and ran for Congress in 2020, becoming the first millennial to be on the NC-11 Democratic Party primary ballot.

 MG O’Shea holds a degree in Philosophy from The Honors College at Western Carolina University and wrote his thesis on the post-structuralist linguistic work of Jacques Derrida.
 After graduating in 2009, he got an offer to tour as the drummer for a 7-piece afrobeat band called Afromotive and began producing for other artists, eventually specializing in mixing/mastering as a freelance audio engineer.